MicrosoftDocs/cpp-docs/docs/intrinsics/readpmc.md

 ## Remarks

-This intrinsic is available in kernel mode only, and the routine is only available as an intrinsic.
+The intrinsic is available in kernel mode only, and the routine is only available as an intrinsic.

 **END Microsoft Specific**